superkaiba/superkaiba.github.io/_pages/about.md

 I am a first year Master's student in computer science co-supervised by __[Yoshua Bengio](https://yoshuabengio.org/)__ and __[Doina Precup](https://mila.quebec/en/person/doina-precup/)__ at __[Mila](https://mila.quebec/en/)__ and __[Université de Montréal](https://www.umontreal.ca/)__.

 My primary research interests are:
-- Incorporating ideas from causality, neuroscience and cognitive science into our AI models/RL agents in order to give them more human-like capabilities such as __out-of-distribution generalization__ and __long-term planning/reasoning__
+- Incorporating ideas from causality, neuroscience and cognitive science into our AI models in order to give them more human-like capabilities such as __out-of-distribution generalization__ and __long-term planning/reasoning__

 - __LLMs__ as well as how their common sense capabilities can be exploited to train other AI models